Who is Liable in an Accident Caused by a Pothole?

 Can I Make an Insurance Claim for Pothole Damage?

-If a person is in an car accident involving a pothole or poor road conditions, he or she should do the following:
+If you are the victim of a car accident involving a pothole or poor road conditions:

 - Identify the location of the poor road condition.
 Take photos and note nearby businesses or landmarks to its location.